 You can view our PowerPoint presentation: Branding & Marketing for Commercial Photographers

 Even with the somewhat late start, most everyone was able to show up including, Brian Cummings, John Fedele, Rob Grimm, Mark Katzman, Wesley Law, Jennifer Silverberg, the Bruton Stroube Crew, and Kathy McGuire Mullens of Kathy Reps (who reps Mark and Brian).
 Kathy also brought along Ashley Gieseking, her newest photographer who was interested in joining Wonderful Machine.
 We had a great time chatting about recent projects, portfolio reviews, iPads and more.
 I was interested to learn that not only is Rob Grimm a great photographer but a successful furniture designer as well.
 I also enjoyed speaking with Wesley Law and Jennifer Silverberg while Kayleen chatted it up with John Fedele and Brandon from Bruton Stroube.

 Urban Chestnut was a fun location with tastey beer, and if we hadn’t been so worn out from a long day, we’d have probably talked the night away with the group, but we needed to get some beauty sleep before our next full day.
 So, we said our goodnights and headed back to the hotel for some much deserved rest.

 But wait, there’s more.
-Check back tomorrow for our final day of St. Louis portfolio reviews: Portfolio Events: ST LOUIS DIARY PART II.
+Check out our final day of St. Louis portfolio reviews: Portfolio Events: ST LOUIS DIARY PART II.

 Need help getting your portfolio in front of dream clients?
 Reach out!